csningli/multi-agent-comp/README.md

-# Multi-Agent-Comp (Multiagent Computing Framework)
+# mulac (Multiagent Computing Framework)

 A simple way to distribute the computing work among a group of process-independent (or thread-independent) agents.

+## Project Homepage

+You can find the source code in https://github.com/csningli/mulac .

-## Usage of multi-agent-comp
+## Usage

 You can refer to https://github.com/csningli/multi-agent-comp-examples for more examples of using multi-agent-comp.